MicrosoftDocs/azure-devops-extensions/extensions/dependency-tracker/Risk-Graph.md

 ![Dependency Tracker Risk Graph](../images/Risk-graph.png)

 The color coding in the risk graph is dependent on the State of the item and is configurable.
-The width of the lines in the risk graph indicate how many dependencies exist in that area, the thicker the link the more dependencies (as indicated in the legend.)
+The width of the lines in the risk graph indicate how many dependencies exist in that area, the thicker the link the more dependencies (as indicated in the legend).